 (1) Where the capital of any company limited by shares is by the memorandum of association of the company divided into different classes of shares, one or more of which classes of shares entitle the holders of shares of the class or classes to a preferential right to a dividend at a specified rate (whether of a cumulative character or not), or to a preferential right in a winding-up of the company to payment of arrears of a preferential dividend (whether declared or earned or not) up to the commencement of the winding-up, or to a preferential right to the return of capital in a winding-up, such company may at any time, or from time to time by special resolution of the company (consented to or confirmed by a special resolution or special resolutions of a separate meeting or separate meetings of the holders of the shares of the classes affected by such resolutions), so far modify or alter the provisions of the memorandum of association of the company as to effect a modification or alteration or an abandonment of all or any of such preferential or cumulative rights, either generally or for such limited period of time as may be specified in the special resolution.

-(2) “Special resolution”, when applied to meetings of holders of a class of shares, means a resolution passed at a general meeting of the holders of shares of that class (of which at least 28 clear days’ notice in writing has been given in the same manner as is provided by the articles of association of the company in the case of general meetings of the company, specifying the intention to propose such resolution) and at which such resolution is passed by a majority of not less than three-fourths of the votes of such members of the class for the time being as may be present in person or by proxy.
+(2) Special resolution, when applied to meetings of holders of a class of shares, means a resolution passed at a general meeting of the holders of shares of that class (of which at least 28 clear days’ notice in writing has been given in the same manner as is provided by the articles of association of the company in the case of general meetings of the company, specifying the intention to propose such resolution) and at which such resolution is passed by a majority of not less than three-fourths of the votes of such members of the class for the time being as may be present in person or by proxy.

 (3) At any meeting of a class held under the provisions of this section, each member of the class present in person or by proxy at the meeting shall be entitled to one vote for each share of that class held by such member.